lawrennd/old_talks/_ml/bayesian-methods-abuja.md

 subtitle: Probabilistic Machine Learning
 abstract: "In this session we review the *probabilistic* approach to machine learning.
 We start with a review of probability, and introduce the concepts of probabilistic modelling.
 We then apply the approach in practice to Naive Bayesian classification.

-In this session we review the Bayesian formalism in the context of linear models, reviewing initially maximum likelihood and introducing basis functions as a way of driving non-linearity in the model."
+In this session we review the probabilistic formulation of a classification model, reviewing initially maximum likelihood and the naive Bayes model."
 ipynb: 2018-08-25-probabilistic-machine-learning.ipynb
 reveal: 2018-08-25-probabilistic-machine-learning.slides.html
 author: